ministryofjustice/securityanalytics-sharedinfrastructure/README.md

 # Security Analytics - Shared Infrastructure

-This project holds infrastructure used by all other components of the security analytics platform.
+This project defines and is used to instantiate instances of the shared infrastructure used by all other components of the security analytics platform.

 This document also serves as a starting point if you are new to the project and want to follow the [platform setup](#platform-setup) guide.

-## Infrastructure
+## Infrastructure folder

 This is the main terraform project that provides the shared infrastructure.

 ### Terraform

+The project uses terraform to declare the desired state of the infrastructure.
+The terraform tool is then used to resolve any differences between the desired and actual state.
+This can be used to manage updates and roll outs.

-The project uses terraform for managing updates and roll outs, to do this safely with distributed users requires a shared notion of state and shared locks.
-Because there is a 🐔 and 🥚 issue there are two separate terraform projects in this one project. `terraform_backend` exists to setup this shared backend.
-It only needs to be run manually once for the AWS account to bootstrap the project.
+To work safely in a multi-user distributed environment, terraform makes use of a shared backend.
+Since there is a 🐔 and 🥚 issue if you try and use the backend to setup the backend, there are two separate terraform projects in this one project. `terraform_backend` exists to setup this shared backend.
+It only needs to be run manually once for each organisation that wishes to use sec-an.

 ### VPC